imchillin/Anamnesis/README.md

 Anamnesis is the successor to [Concept Matrix (CMTool)](https://github.com/imchillin/CMTool).

 This project is a work in progress and is not currently in a state to replace CMTool.
+Please do not download the code expecting it to work like CMTool.
+Check the [Releases](https://github.com/imchillin/Anamnesis/releases) page for official releases.

 ## Getting Started